LordofBone/Bot_Engine/README.md

 `pip install -e Chatbot_8/`

-If you would prefer to run this yourself, you can.
+If you preferred to run this yourself, you can.
 This is a bit of a hacky way to get around the weird directory structure stuff you have to deal with in Python; I find that if I just import stuff from the Chatbot_8 directory it has trouble finding the /data/training folders and stuff as Python likes to be relative to the file it's initially being run from.